simmranvermaa/spell_checker_trie/README.md

 3. Unload:
 	a.
 Here we go through a recursive process of deallocating memory 	for all the nodes that 	    are leaf nodes of the corresponding sub-tries

+CONCLUSION:
+Implementing a spell checker using a trie is more efficient than most data structures in most languages.
+The code seems tedious but the speed and accuracy compensate for it.
+So, we can detect spelling errors in documents without cumbersome reading.